scottcase3374/primetoolkit/README.md

 ## ToDo
 	- fix / add API documentation as needed after last major refactoring
-	- Improve package organization; DONE
-	- implement service loader; DONE / IMPROVE AS NEEDED
 	- Enable more uses for caching; ON-GOING - primes are loaded from text files, persisted as ASN.1 to files and loaded at startup into the "cache" collection.
-	- use Java module system; DONE / IMPROVE AS NEEDED (ensure only compatible libs/frameworks are used)
-	- Should not generate default base as part of prime selection/load; construct default base just like other bases.; DONE
 	- Increase test coverage.
 	- Improve metrics handling.
-	- Fix / reimplement cache support; DONE (replace Infinispan with simple uses of plain collections and ASN.1 encoded data stored in files)
 	- More generic / useful methods for identifying patterns in the bases/data.
 	- More remote command support; ON-GOING
 	- Improved reporting / visualization.